layumi/Person_reID_baseline_pytorch/README.md

 ## Getting started
 ### Installation
 - Install Pytorch from http://pytorch.org/
-- Install Torchvision from the source
+- [Optional] You may skip it.
+Usually it comes with pytorch.
+Install Torchvision from the source
 ```
 git clone https://github.com/pytorch/vision
 cd vision